 That means, first of all, eliminating any troublesome debt you’ve accumulated.
-If you’re struggling with high interest rates – the kind on credit cards, for example — consider a debt consolidation loan to roll all those debts into one loan with a much lower interest rate.
+If you’re struggling with high interest rates – the kind on credit cards, for example — consider a lower interest debt consolidation loan to roll all those payments into one.

 4. Separate needs from wants

 A tough early lesson for kids: You can’t have everything you want.

 Before they can manage their money responsibly, you’ll need to teach them that there’s a significant difference between wants and needs.

 In an interview with CNBC, Buffett suggests having your kids make a list of five or 10 things they’d like to purchase.
 Then, go through each item with them and mark whether it’s a need or a want and explain why.

 When you do shop for the needs — or occasionally, the wants — show your kids they can make meaningful decisions at that stage, too.
 For example, not every store has the same prices.
 With a free browser extension, you can instantly scan for better prices at other sellers while you shop on Amazon, Target and more.